 The sun is shining, birds are birding and spring is springing here in the United States.
 Soon, millions of revelers will be racking up bar tabs in celebration of Cinco de Mayo, a little-understood “Mexican” holiday that is usually observed with significant amounts of booze (actual Cinco de Mayo history notwithstanding).

 Guacamole and Tecate are noble pursuits in their own right, but before you head off to your “Cinco de Drinko” celebrations this weekend, get a load of these historical facts and surprising figures.
+And also, don’t call it “Cinco de Drinko,” because it’s a phrase that perpetuates negative stereotypes of Spanish speakers.

 1. Cinco de Mayo is not the Mexican version of our Fourth of July.

-Mexico’s Independence Day is actually celebrated on September 16.
-Cinco de Mayo is a celebration of a military victory against the French that occurred on May 5, 1862 in the Battle of Puebla.
+Mexico’s Independence Day is celebrated on September 16.
+Cinco de Mayo is a celebration of a military victory against the French that occurred on May 5, 1862, in the Battle of Puebla.
 Mexico owed Europe a lot of money at the time, and France, Britain and Spain brought in their troops to collect that debt.
 Britain and Spain negotiated with Mexico and withdrew, but France decided to double down and try to add Mexico to its empire.

 2. Cinco de Mayo is celebrated for its symbolic significance, not its historical importance.